 What this Citadel Water Pot will do is make something you already do a tad bit better, which is rinse your brushes and clean them thoroughly.

 The brush holder is functional beyond what I expected.
 I used it, and the brush location on top of the water pot does help me.
+Check out some other cool brush holders and rests for miniature painters.

 If you add up all the features, the anti-tipping, the cleaning grooves, the brush holder, the fine-tip maker, and the aesthetics (it feels good on your desk), then for a few dollars (the price of a standard Citadel brush), the Citadel Water Post is worth it.